 Christina Lesicko, native of Ohio, holds degrees in Viola Performance, Education, and Spanish Culture and Literature from Youngstown State University and the University of Guadalajara.
 She has played with numerous small ensembles and orchestras across the country including the Youngstown Symphony, Warren Philharmonic, and has taught violin and viola students of all ages.
 Her passion for music and excellence in music education has given her the opportunity to perform and teach privately in San Francisco.
-Christina joins the ELM staff as a teacher and the administrative and communications coordinator.
+She also performs chamber music throughout the Bay Area.

 Christina Wong, Lead Teaching Artist - Upper Strings

 Christina Wong, native of San Francisco, started her musical education at a young age and was a student at the San Francisco Conservatory of Music Preparatory Division and the Golden Gate Philharmonic.
 Since then, Ms. Wong has been a member of and held principal positions in orchestras including the South Bay Symphony, Erie Philharmonic, Youngstown Symphony, Ohio Valley Symphony.
 She has held a private teaching studio for over 10 years and has been on faculty at the Golden Gate Philharmonic, Cazadero Performing Arts Camp, Coda Mountain Music Camp in West Virginia, and California Summer Music in Pebble Beach.
 She received her Masters from The Cleveland Institute of Music, and her Bachelor of Music from The Juilliard School.
 Outside of the classical music world, Ms. Wong enjoys cooking and traveling.